BlauGroup/RNMC/NPMC.md

     distance_factor_type             TEXT NOT NULL
 );
 ```

-`distance_factor_type` specifies how to compute interaction propensities for two site interactions as a function of distance.
-Currently the accepted values are `linear` and `inverse_cubic`.

 - <span style="color:#0066CC"> interrupt_state </span>: During checkpointing, the simulation will fill this table with the final state of the simulation.